Nurture Group Provision

 The Nurture Groups are run by our 2 qualified Nurture Group teachers.

 Rachel Allen gained her qualification in 2014 and works on the Wellingborough site, Sue Morris qualified in 2004 and works at the Rushden Site.
-Sue has successfully gained 2 ‘Marjorie Boxall Nurture Group Accreditation’ awards, in 2008 and then again in 2013.
-Rachel will be submitting her application during the coming academic year.
+Sue gained ‘Marjorie Boxall Nurture Group Accreditation’ awards, in 2008 and again in 2013.
+Rachel gained the ‘Marjorie Boxall Nurture Group Accreditation’ award in January 2018.

-Sue has just become an SLE with a specialism in supporting pupil’s behaviour and developing Nurture Group provision within the 5 Wells Teaching Alliance.
+Sue has just become an SLE with a specialism in supporting pupil’s behaviour and developing Nurture Group provision.

 Nurture Groups are small classes designed to better enable a child’s social, emotional and behavioural development through an adapted curriculum.
 This ensures all key areas of learning are covered in a similar way to all Rowan Gate pupils – English, Maths, Science, PE, RE Computing and the Creative Curriculum, but there is a special emphasis on PSHE guided by the Boxall Profile assessment tool.
 The school day is designed to enable pupils to revisit stages of development they may have missed or need to revisit through planned play and activities.